solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 The PoH chain currently commits to the signatures of all transactions added to the ledger.
-The consensus layer then periodically votes on the last state of the PoH chain for each block (block hash).
+The consensus layer then periodically votes on the last state of the PoH chain for each bankhash which is an extension of the blockhash.
 Expanding the PoH hash is the least complex option as of today but is consequential for future upgrades.

 Such a change would be incompatible with design goal 2 because it redefines the PoH hash to additionally commit to execution results, instead of only